Peechay Tou Dekho

 Peechay Tou Dekho is a Pakistani horror-comedy film.
-It is written and directed by Syed Atif Ali, co-written by Mounam Majeed, and edited by Salman Tehzeeb.
+It is written and directed by Syed Atif Ali, co-written by Muhammad Yasir, and edited by Salman Tehzeeb.
 The film features Yasir Hussain and Sarah Khan.
-It was released on 17,June 2022.
+It was released on 17 June 2022.

 Plot

-Peechay Tou Dekho is a horror comedy revolving around two friends who out of curiosity visit a haunted house and encounter a lady witch played by Waqar Hussain, who lives with two girls.
+Peechay Tou Dekho is a horror comedy that revolves around two friends who, out of curiosity, visit a haunted house.
+There, they encounter a lady witch, played by Waqar Hussain, who lives with two girls.